Copenhaguen is perfect for a week-end trip, especially in the summer: a lot to see, hygge vibe, friendly danish people and cute coffee shops.

 The park in itself is wonderful at night, full of lights, people, restaurants and music.

 On saturday nights, in the summer, there are fireworks at 11:30, so we went to have a cocktail in a rooftop bar/sushis restaurant called Sticks’n Sushis.
-We had a very nice view over the amusement parks, the rides, the city, and the fireworks.
+We had a very nice view over the amusement park, the rides, the city, and the fireworks.

 Day 2